Bachfischer/COMP90051-StatML-Assignment-1/README.md

 * `doc/` -- Documentation and report
 * `src/` -- Source code for the classifiers
 * `src/01_sklearn` -- Source code for the SVM and ensemble classifiers
-* `src/02_fastgae` -- Source code and configuration for the fastgae graph autoencoder
+* `src/02_fastgae` -- Source code and configuration for the fastgae graph autoencoder.
+Parts of the source code were obtained from the [fastgae repository](https://github.com/deezer/fastgae)
 * `src/03_biggraph` -- Source code and configuration for the PyTorch biggraph classifier.
+Parts of the source code were obtained from the [PyTorch BigGraph repository](https://github.com/facebookresearch/PyTorch-BigGraph)

 ## System overview